StringBuilder.Append Method (String, Int32, Int32)

 startIndex + count is greater than the length of value.

-Enlarging the value of this instance would exceed MaxCapacity.
+Enlarging the value of this instance would exceed its maximum capacity.

 This method appends the specified range of characters in value to the current instance.
-If value is a null reference (Nothing in Visual Basic) and startIndex and count are both zero, no changes are made.
+If value is null and startIndex and count are both zero, no changes are made.